George Lopez Says Comment About Assassinating Trump for Iran was 'a Joke'

 Actor-comedian George Lopez walked back comments he made Sunday offering to accept a bounty to assassinate President Donald Trump.

-Iranian authorities reportedly put an $80 million dollar bounty on President Trump, a bounty Lopez said he’d take on for $40 million.
+While delivering the eulogy at Sunday’s funeral for Iranian terror chief Qasem Soleimani, a speaker suggested an $80 million bounty on Trump, a bounty Lopez said he’d take on for $40 million.

 “[Iranian] authorities have put a bounty on American President Donald Trump’s head during the televised funeral of General [Qasem Soleimani] after he was assassinated last week,” said Chicano Worldstar on Instagram.
 “What are your thoughts?”